bernasjan4926/Winfetch/README.md

 # Winfetch
-**like neofetch..but better and works for windows so no need to install choco** **pre compiled installer**
+(i made a mistake in the code so it will display only my pc name i will fix later) **like neofetch..but better and works for windows so no need to install choco** **pre compiled installer**
 **also has source code which will be release in a bit**